gcremers/metascan/README.md

 # and cd into this directoy
 cd metascan/

+# Create an enironment and activate the environment
+conda env create -f metascan.yaml -n metascan conda activate metascan

-# Run the setup (this will create a setup file, the database directory if it doesn't already exist and copy some file to that directory)
+# Run the setup-script (this will create 1) a setup file, 2) the database directory if it doesn't already exist and 3) copy some file to that directory)
 ./metascan_setup /full/path/to/the/database-directory

 # Download and build all databases